istio/istio.io/content/en/news/releases/1.27.x/announcing-1.27/change-notes/index.md

   and workloads are shared with the data plane and which clusters and listeners are configured for the waypoints (including e/w gateways) in the mesh.

-- **Added** a feature flag `EnableGatewayAPICopyLabelsAnnotations` to allow users to choose whether the deployment resources will inherit attributes from the parent Gateway API resource.
+- **Added** feature flag `EnableGatewayAPICopyLabelsAnnotations` to allow users to choose whether the deployment resources will inherit attributes from the parent Gateway API resource.
 This feature is enabled by default.

 - **Added** support for `PreferSameNode` and `PreferSameZone` on the Kubernetes Service `trafficDistribution` field.  ([Issue #55848](https://github.com/istio/istio/issues/55848))